Puerto Rico pitchers perfect in 8-inning WBC win vs Israel

 In the eighth, Hernández’s single to left field drove in Martin Maldonado and ended the game.

 “My first perfect game.
-That’s the best thing for Puerto Rico, right?” said Maldonado, a veteran catcher for the Houston Astros.
+That’s the best thing for Puerto Rico, right?” said Maldonado, a veteran catcher.
 “This is what we can do.
 We know about the importance of these games. … I have one World Series, and to me this is one of the best tournaments that I have played in my career.”